Movie Gallery

-Movie Gallery, Inc. (former NASDAQ ticker symbol MOVI) was the second largest movie and game rental company in the United States and Canada, behind Blockbuster Video.
+Movie Gallery, Inc. was an American movie and game rental company based in Wilsonville, Oregon.
+With a total of 4,749 stores at its peak, it was the second largest video retailer in the United States and Canada, behind Blockbuster Video.
 The company rented and sold Blu-ray Discs, DVDs, VHS tapes, and video games.
-Founded in Dothan, Alabama, the company was headquartered in Dothan, and later in Wilsonville, Oregon.
+Initially founded in Dothan, Alabama by Joe Malugen and Harrison Parrish, the company moved its headquarters to Wilsonville in 2009.

 On April 30, 2010, Movie Gallery announced it was closing and liquidating all of its stores per a filing of Chapter 7 bankruptcy.
-At its peak the firm had about 4,700 stores in North America, operating mainly under the Movie Gallery, Hollywood Video, and GameCrazy brands.
-The last of the company's stores were closed in August 2010.
+At the time of the company's bankruptcy, the company had approximately 2,500 stores in North America, operating under the Movie Gallery, Hollywood Video, and GameCrazy brands.
+The last of the company's stores were closed on August 8, 2010.

 In 2011, three Movie Gallery locations in Northwest Arkansas reopened by an independent business owner who acquired the trademark rights in Arkansas.
-In 2013, an independent businessman in Jackson, Mississippi acquired the trademark rights in Mississippi to Movie Gallery and Hollywood Video and announced intentions to reopen select previously profitable stores.

-Most regular Movie Galleries were located in rural areas, while Hollywood Video locations, which competed directly with Blockbuster, were located in urban areas.
+Most regular Movie Gallery stores were located in rural areas, while Hollywood Video locations, which competed directly with Blockbuster, were located in urban areas.